-Some rule also have a way to run another rule, called a hook, after their work is done.
+In contrast, some rules also have a way to run another rule, called a hook; hooks are always executed after the main rule's work is done.
 The hook is named after the principal target, with '-hook' appended.
 The targets allowing hooks are install-data, install-exec, uninstall, dist, and distcheck.